Chia-Network/cadt/v2-api-implementation-editable.plan.md

 ---

-## Phase 25: Add orgUid Field to Projects and Units Tables
+## Phase 25: Add orgUid Field to Projects and Units Tables ✅ COMPLETE

 Add `orgUid` field to the `project` and `unit` tables to enable direct organization filtering, similar to V1 implementation.

+**STATUS**: ✅ **COMPLETE** - All subsections (25.1-25.10) implemented and tested.
+The `orgUid` field is automatically set from the home organization in both Project and Unit controllers, validation rejects user-provided `orgUid`, filtering by `orgUid` works in `findAll` methods, and all 850 tests pass.

 **Goals**:
 - Add `org_uid` column to `project` and `unit` tables